Skip to Content

 You access Spaces using the same Secure Shell (SSH) technology that you use for any other remote machine.

-The PairSpaces CLI generates Keys when you run pair keys.
-This command downloads a new public and private keypair and copies them to the default location for SSH keys on your system.
-If you have an existing public and private keypair at that location, PairSpaces will copy them by adding .bak to their names.
+The PairSpaces CLI generates Keys when you run pair keys create.
+This command downloads a new public and private keypair.
+These keys are stored separately from keys at the default location for SSH keys on your system.

 PairSpaces does not keep a copy of your public and private keypair.